kubos/kubos/docs/sdk-upgrading.md

 To check which version of the CLI you're using, use `kubos version`

-To list all of the available versions of the KubOS s4ource modules run:
+To list all of the available versions of the KubOS source modules run:

         $ kubos versions